 Thanks to the poles, we made it to the top of the first proper slopes, where we began the hair-raising descent on our rented wooden sledges; remembering quickly the techniques for turning and braking we’d learned five years ago and quickly caking our hats and scarves in a fine layer of ice and powdered snow.
 Taking a break in the shade of some trees for a warm drink and small energy bars, before carrying along the beautiful route; sadly seeing only snatches of the view as the powdered and falling snow made it difficult to keep our eyes open.

 Aside from the weather, we had a great time.
 The recommended route for the sledge run down to Grindelwald begins at Alpiglen, as the sections higher than this require probably a mile or so of walking before the gradient is steep enough to gain any momentum.
 For this reason, we’d had the route to ourselves for about an hour, which meant we could go as quickly or slowly as we liked, without running the risk of holding up other sledgers or crashing into groups waiting on corners.

 The best part of the sledge run, though, was from Alpiglen down to Brandegg and onward to Grindelwald Grund.
-Reaching the sign in the photo below, we realized that the alternation of sloped and flat sections was to give way to something a little more serious: the choice which the signpost offered were “easy” to the right…. and “steep” to the left.
+Reaching the sign in the photo below, we realised that the alternation of sloped and flat sections was to give way to something a little more serious: the choice which the signpost offered were “easy” to the right…. and “steep” to the left.